MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-reports.md

 # View reports in the SharePoint Agreements AI solution

-The **Report** tab in the Agreements app provides a comprehensive overview of all agreements, their statuses, and other essential metrics.
+The **Reports** tab in the Agreements app provides a comprehensive overview of all agreements, their statuses, and other essential metrics.

    ![A screenshot of the Reports page.](../../media/content-understanding/agreements-reports.png)